Romaine Lettuce Recalled Due to E. Coli Outbreak in 25 States

 This lettuce recall includes whole heads of romaine, hearts of romaine, precut lettuce and salad mix.
 You should avoid baby romaine, spring mix and Caesar salad mix, too.
 Romaine lettuce grown and harvested outside of Salinas, California is deemed safe for consumption, but you should double-check the labels in your fridge.

-The FDA is conducting an investigation, and as of December 4, 2019, the E. coli outbreak has affected 102 people in 23 states.
-So far, cases have been reported in Arizona, California, Colorado, Florida, Iowa, Idaho, Illinois, Maryland, Michigan, Minnesota, Montana, Nebraska, New Jersey, North Carolina, New Mexico, Ohio, Oregon Pennsylvania, South Dakota, Texas, Virginia, Washington and Wisconsin.
-The FDA and CDC encourage all consumers to check their refrigerators and crisper drawers to be safe.
+The FDA is conducting an investigation, and as of December 19, 2019, the E. coli outbreak has affected 138 people in 25 states.
+So far, cases have been reported in Arizona, California, Colorado, Florida, Iowa, Idaho, Illinois, Maryland, Michigan, Minnesota, Montana, Nebraska, New Jersey, North Carolina, New Mexico, Ohio, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Virginia, Washington and Wisconsin.
+The FDA and CDC encourage all consumers to check their refrigerators to be safe.

 How do I know if I have one of these products?